The League of Gentlemen (film): Plot

-The robbery is bloodless and precise.
-Using smoke bombs, Sterling submachine guns, and radio jamming equipment, the gang raids a bank near St Paul's, seizes the money, and escapes.
-Back at Hyde’s house, their celebration is interrupted by the unexpected arrival of Hyde's former military commander, "Bunny" Warren.
-As Bunny recalls the old days and Hyde gets him drunk, the members of the gang leave one by one, each taking a suitcase filled with his share of the loot.
+Using smoke bombs, Sterling submachine guns, and radio jamming equipment, the gang raids a bank near St Paul's, seizes the money, and escapes without harming any bystanders.
+The celebration at Hyde's house is interrupted by the unexpected arrival of Hyde's former military commander, "Bunny" Warren.
+Hyde plies Bunny with liquor and the members of the gang leave individually with their filled suitcases of loot.

-When everyone is gone but Race, the telephone rings—it is Superintendent Wheatlock.
-Race tells Hyde, who sends Race to try to escape out the back, while he talks with Wheatlock.
-Hyde learns that a small boy had been collecting car registration numbers (a common hobby at the time) outside the bank just before the robbery, and he gave his list to the police, who discovered a number that matched one noted by the policeman who visited the warehouse.
-The policeman had also noted the number of Hyde's own car, which was parked outside the warehouse, thus establishing a link between the robbery and Hyde.

-Defeated, Hyde walks out his front door with Bunny and is met by searchlights and a small army of police officers and soldiers.
-He is escorted to a police van and finds the rest of his gang already inside, as they had each been captured as soon as they left the house.
+When Superintendent Wheatlock telephones, the last remaining gang member, Race, tries to escape out the back.
+Hyde learns that the car registration number spotted outside the bank has been matched to one noted by the policeman at the warehouse, implicating Hyde.
+Hyde and Bunny walk out the front door into the glare of searchlights and a small army of police officers and soldiers.
+Hyde is escorted to a police van and finds the rest of his gang already inside.

 Production

 Development

 In November 1958 film rights to the novel were bought by Carl Foreman.
 He wanted to cast five stars in the leads and hoped for Cary Grant, James Mason, Trevor Howard, Jack Hawkins, John Mills, Michael Redgrave and/or Richard Burton.
 Foreman commissioned Bryan Forbes to write the script.
 Forbes said he wrote three different drafts.
 Cary Grant was offered the part of Hyde, but turned it down.
 Forbes said David Niven also turned it down.
 The writer claims that Foreman put his own name on the script, not Forbes', arguing that the project would be more likely to get up with Foreman's name on it.

 Richard Todd claims he turned down a lead role although it was unclear at what stage this happened.

 Foreman sold the rights to the script to the team of Michael Relph and Basil Dearden.
 They decided to form Allied Film Makers, a filmmaking co-operative with other partners: Jack Hawkins and his brother, and Bryan Forbes and Richard Attenborough.
 Forbes says when he met Dearden, the director wanted Hawkins to play the lead.
 League was the first film from Allied.
 The company was supported by the National Provincial Bank and the Rank Organisation.
 The NFFC provided a completion guarantee for this film but Rank did it for AFM's next five movies in exchange for a 27.5% distribution fee.